cs50nestm/web/pong/README.md

 ## What to Do

 This problem will take several steps to complete.
-The videos below will guide you through this.
-I will, of course, be available as well to help explain and troubleshoot.
+The videos below will guide you through some of this and I will work with you on other parts.
+I will, of course, be available througout to answer questions and troubleshoot.

 #### Part 1
 ```